Our congregation is friendly and welcoming. We have a heart for the underserved and forgotten in our community

-Rev. Dan Jackson serves as the district Superintendent.
-For additional information on the Southwest District of the Florida Conference, visit www.flumc.org/southwest
+Rev. Debbie Allen serves as the District Superintendent.
+For additional information on the South West District of the Florida Conference, visit www.flumc.org/southwest

-First Church belongs to the Florida Annual Conference of the United Methodist Church.
+First Church belongs to the Florida Conference of The United Methodist Church.

-The Florida Annual Conference of the United Methodist Church stretches more than 700 miles from just west of Tallahassee to the Florida Keys.
-There are about 700 churches with approximately 300,000 members from a variety of ethnic backgrounds.
+The Florida Conference of the United Methodist Church stretches more than 700 miles from just west of Tallahassee to the Florida Keys.
+There are about 700 churches with approximately 280,000 members from a variety of ethnic backgrounds.

-Rev. Kenneth Carter serves as the Bishop of The Florida Annual Conference.
-For additional information on the Florida Annual Conference of the United Methodist Church, visit www.flumc.org.
+Rev. Kenneth Carter serves as the bishop of The Florida Conference.
+For additional information on the Florida Conference of The United Methodist Church, visit www.flumc.o